rust-lang/rust/docs/dev/style.md

 **Rationale:** `match` is almost always more compact.
 The `else` branch can get a more precise pattern: `None` or `Err(_)` instead of `_`.

+## Match Ergonomics

+Don't use the `ref` keyword.

+**Rationale:** consistency & simplicity.
+`ref` was required before [match ergonomics](https://github.com/rust-lang/rfcs/blob/master/text/2005-match-ergonomics.md).
+Today, it is redundant.
+Between `ref` and mach ergonomics, the latter is more ergonomic in most cases, and is simpler (does not require a keyword).

 ## Helper Functions

 Avoid creating singe-use helper functions: